Wavyness/sphinx/README.md

 ![Header](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/html_file_layout.png)
 ![New-Cov](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/coverage_new_make_mode.png)

 Explanation: The coverage got improved by 100%.
 We achieved this by implementing the instrumentation to run_make_mode().
 With this we could see that to hit the different branches the parameter should be sequence.
 This sequence should be less than 3, bigger than 3 or should be valued true with he use of hasattr().
-Based on this we could add testcases where the inputs are gettext and gettext together with the directory to the conf.py file and the directory to the destination.
+Based on this we could add testcases where the inputs are gettext or 3 letter which are not valid.

 ### Group member Dimitri Liauw